CMakeToolchain

 cache_variables

 This attribute allows defining CMake cache-variables.
-These variables, unlike the variables
+These variables, unlike the variables, are single-config.
+They

 def generate(self):